 Here are few tips for matching drugstore concealers to your skin tone:

 Do you know your undertone?
 Knowing your undertone simply makes it a lot easier to find the shade that you need.
 There are 3 different classifications of undertones: Warm, Neutral and Cool.

 You can’t just look at your skin to determine your undertone.
-According to Bustle.com, the best way to find your undertone is to look at your veins.
+The best way to find your undertone is to look at your veins.
 Find the wrist on your arm and determine the color of your veins.
 If they look blue or purple, then you are cool-toned.
 If they look green, you are warm toned.

 #2 – Check Your Lighting

 This is one of those things that is easily missed by most people.
 The lighting inside most drugstores are usually too white which washes out the true color of the concealer.
 The general rule of thumb is to test your concealer in natural light.